 NOTICE OF DECISION

 Decisions regarding admission are determined by the Doctoral Admissions Committee in consultation with the program directors.
-A candidate's performance in all four Tiers of admissions will be considered in the committees final decision.
+A candidate's performance in all four Tiers of admission will be considered in the committee's final decision.
 Applicants will receive notification of their status once a complete application packet has been received.
 Questions regarding application status may be directed to the administrative assistant for Graduate Programs in Literacy Education by calling 87-628-1105.
 Note: Application packets that are not complete will not be reviewed.